coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### 3. Final model architecture

 I started from the LeNet network and I modified it using the multi-scale features took inspiration from the model presented in [Pierre Sermanet and Yann LeCun](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) paper.
 Finally, I increased the number of filters used in the first two convolutions.
 We have in total 3 layers: 2 convolutional layers for feature extraction and one fully connected layer used.
+Note that my network has one convolutional layer less than the [Pierre Sermanet and Yann LeCun (http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) version.

 | Layer         		    |     Description	        			     		|
 |:---------------------:|:---------------------------------------------:|